rizangg/RZGX-Rover-Controller/docs/CONFIGURATOR_GUIDE.md

 ## Local Configurator

-A previous local HTML configurator prototype existed during development.
+An older local HTML configurator prototype existed during development.

 For public use, prefer the ESP32 WiFi Configurator served directly by the device at: